Yale English Monarchs Series Overview

 It says something about the growth of recent historical writing that no biographies or histories of this type could be found in the Eyre & Spottiswoode or (Eyre) Methuen catalogues from the 1960s to the 1990s.
 While these publishers were the custodians of the English Monarchs series they did not seem to venture further afield into to investigate personalities other than the kings - no biographies of queen consorts were published at all.
 Indeed, it seems that it was rare for any publisher to print a biography even of a sibling to a king.
 A rare example was ‘’ by T.W.E.
 Roche (John Murray, 1966), a study of , younger brother of king Henry III and just as interesting a subject for biography.
 If it were a Methuen title it may have been an early entry in the companions canon.
 The same author wrote ‘’ (Phillimore & Co, 1971), a biography of , also worth a read.
 A new Yale title, ‘’, (Yale, 2017) is an example of a more thorough modern study by a Professor of Medieval history. was a granddaughter of Henry II and Eleanor of Aquitaine (not an insignificant heritage), but as she was queen of France her biography falls beyond the scope of this survey.

-History publishers have found that there is a growing market for biographies of consorts, women in history, siblings to monarchs and the like.
-The issue here is that because these people were not at the heart of government or monarchical rule they barely featured in the primary sources and a scholarly study is all the more difficult, as often as not leaving the field to, shall we say, to imaginative biographers to produce a romanticised version of a life.
+History publishers have found that there is a growing market for biographies of consorts, women in history, siblings to monarchs and other formerly ignored categories of study.
+The danger here is that because these people were not at the heart of government or monarchical rule they barely featured in the primary sources and a scholarly study is all the more difficult, as often as not leaving the field to, shall we say, to imaginative biographers to produce a romanticised version of a life.

 In addition to the “Companion” books, a page has been added for the Yale book on the which will suffice for reading material for those kings after Alfred the Great and before Edward the Confessor (and indeed earlier than this span) for whom there is little chance that a series volume will ever be written.
 While this isn’t by any measure a companion it is nevertheless a valuable assistant to the English Monarchs reader and earns an entry in these pages.